ElectronicCats/Beelan-LoRaWAN/API.md

 ### Send data to LoRaWAN
 You need to specify the length of data you want to send and also the message type (unconfirmed or confirmed message).
 Set `confirm = 0` to send unconfirmed message and `confirm = 1`' to send confirmed message.

+For mport, you are free to utilize values between 1-223, it is entirely up to you to choose the values your node and infrastructure software sets or checks for.

 #### Syntax
 ```c
 void sendUplink(char *data, unsigned int len, unsigned char confirm, unsigned char mport);